How To Apply

 The HCC Online SLIP Orientation (Successful Learning Intervention Program Orientation)

-- Please select a date and time, complete the ASK HCC online advising and counseling form.
+- Please select a date and time, then complete the HCC Online Advising and Counseling form.

 - You will be sent an email with the registration link for the selected session.